PJH102 Introduction to Plant Science

 Teaching language: NO

-Course contents: Plant production of food and feed, nationally and globally.
+Plant production of food and feed, nationally and globally.
 Important cultivated plants, their uses and the quality of plant products.
-Anatomy and morphology of important plant products.
 Production systems and management practiceds.
 Important landscape plants and plants for urban greeneries.
-Plants in indoor environments for health and well-being.
 Introductions to main diciplines in plant science, as soil science, plant protection, plant breeding and plant propagation.

-Learning outcome: The course shall give basic knowledge and motivate students for further studies in plant sciences.
+The course shall give basic knowledge and motivate students for further studies in plant sciences.
 The students shall acquire an overview of plant production for food, fodder, ornaments and recreation.
-They are to be familiar with the most important cultivated plants and plants used in urban greeneries, their morphology, and the most important principles in agriculture and horticulture.
+They are to be familiar with the most important cultivated plants and plants used in urban greeneries, and the most important principles in agriculture and horticulture.

-Teaching methods: Exercises, demonstrations, excursions, overview lectures.
-Production of reports from student experiments, and oral presentation.
+Lectures in field, exercises, demonstrations, excursions, and some overview lectures.
+Production of reports from student experiments, (max 3)